 Let $\mathscr{U}$ be the set of $s\in \C$ such that $0$ is $s$-regular, i.e $\specb(s) \cap i\R=\emptyset$.
 For $s\in\mathscr{U}$, we set

-As $\IndicialRes^{\mathbf X_b}_0(s)$ is holomorphic on any connected component of of $\mathscr U$ and as $B(s,\lambda_k(s))$ are meromorphic by Lemma~\ref{lemma:perturbation-residues} this defines a mermorphic family on $\mathscr U$.
-It remains to prove that we can patch the different connected components of $\mathscr U$ (which are vertical strips) together:
+As $\IndicialRes^{\mathbf X_b}_0(s)$ is holomorphic on any connected component of $\mathscr U$ and as $B(s,\lambda_k(s))$ are meromorphic by Lemma~\ref{lemma:perturbation-residues} this defines a meromorphic family on $\mathscr U$.
+It remains to prove that we can patch the different connected components of $\mathscr U$ (which are vertical strips because the roots are affine) together: